AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 on the param.

-All parameters hold properties, though the exact set of properties on a parameter is dependant on the type of the parameter.
+All parameters hold properties, though the exact set of properties on a parameter is dependent on the type of the parameter.

 A parameter's handle comes in two slightly different flavours.
 The handle returned inside a plugin's describe action is not an actual